 Any good investor knows investment opportunities are not a one-hit-wonder.
 Investments involve both risk and reward.
-This balance must be considered every time investments are made and especially when you invest in Commercial Real Estate.
+This balance must be considered every time investments get made and especially when you invest in Commercial Real Estate.

 The following are the reasons why one should invest in commercial real estate:

-Bringing Diversification in an Investment Portfolio
+Bringing Diversification to an Investment Portfolio

 Long-term Cash Flow Stability: